Below is a step-by-step timeline of how the typical pool construction phases are completed.

 Phase 10: Pool Clean-out/Entry Barrier Installation

-Also at this time, any access point to the pool will need to have a city-approved security mechanism in place.
+Also at this time, any access point to the pool will need to have a city-approved security mechanism in place per code requirements.

 Phase 11: Final City Inspection

-Today the city will do a final walkthrough of your pool and check all of your gates, doors, sliders, and windows for the required safety setup as well as sign off that your pool was built to code.
+Today the city will do a final walkthrough of your pool and check all of your gates, doors, sliders, and windows for the required safety setup and sign off that your pool was built to code.

 Phase 12: Interior Finish